mapzen/on-the-road_android/README.md

 [![Build Status](https://travis-ci.org/mapzen/on-the-road.svg?branch=master)](https://travis-ci.org/mapzen/on-the-road)

 This library has two main responsibilities, it acts as a java client [The Open Source Routing Machine (OSRM)][2] and it handles client side location correction.
-By default the endpoint is pointed at Mapzen hosted services but this can be configured to use your own hosted version as well.
+By default the endpoint is pointed at Mapzen's hosted services but this can be configured to use your own hosted version as well.
 [Learn how to host your own][6] or use the service provided by [osrm at http://router.project-osrm.org][5].
 Keep in mind that this library focuses on our hosted version.